Dev-JungWoo/android_architecture/README.md

 # Used technologies and frameworks:
 - Kotlin
-- Corutines(async, await, runBlocking) which replaced the Rx library
+- Corutines(async, await, runBlocking) which replaced the Rx library and AsyncTask.
 - Clean Architecture
 - MVVM(Android ViewModel, LiveData)
 - Retrofit